postmanlabs/labs-docs/src/pages/docs/postman/mock-servers/setting-up-mock.md

 ### New button

-The video below runs you through the step of creating a mock server from the "New" button in the Postman app.
+The video below runs you through the step of creating a mock server from the **New** button in the Postman app.

 ![Mock creation flow using New button](https://assets.postman.com/postman-docs/mock-creation-app-cnx.gif)